Seán Patrick O'Malley: Theodore McCarrick and St. John's Seminary controversies

+Arlington Catholic High School lawsuit

+On May 5, 2023, three former students at Arlington Catholic High School in Arlington, Massachusetts, filed a lawsuit in Suffolk Superior Court.
+The plaintiffs alleged that O'Malley and others in the archdiocese failed to protect them from a vice principal who sexually abused them.
+The alleged abuse took place between 2011 and 2016.

 Caritas Christi controversy

-In 2009, Caritas Christi Health Care, which the Archdiocese of Boston owned, proposed contracting with Centene Corporation, a Missouri-based health insurer, to provide certain healthcare services, including abortion and pregnancy termination services, through a jointly-owned venture named Celticare.
+In 2009, Caritas Christi Health Care, which the Archdiocese of Boston owned, proposed contracting with Centene Corporation, a Missouri-based health insurer, to provide certain healthcare services, including abortion and pregnancy termination services, through a jointly owned venture named Celticare.
 The new director of Caritas, Ralph de la Torre, announced the project as part of an effort to relieve the hospital system's financial problems while extending services to low income and underserved populations.
 In order for Caritas to participate in the Massachusetts state program CommonwealthCare, Caritas needed to provide access to mandated services, including some forbidden by Catholic teaching.
 Torre explained:

-O'Malley asked the National Catholic Bioethical Center to review the contractual relationship, which theologians in a survey conducted by The Boston Globe in March had unanimously supported on the grounds that Catholic hospitals would not participate directly in providing abortion and the arrangement would allow Caritas to deliver much-needed services to the poor.
+O'Malley asked the National Catholic Bioethical Center in Broomall, Pennsylvania, to review the contractual relationship, which theologians in a survey conducted by The Boston Globe in March had unanimously supported on the grounds that Catholic hospitals would not participate directly in providing abortion and the arrangement would allow Caritas to deliver much-needed services to the poor.
 The Catholic Action League of Massachusetts criticized the arrangement: "With Caritas Christi now thoroughly embedded in the culture of death, we are now facing the end, in Massachusetts at least, of Catholic medical resistance to abortion and contraception.
-This tragic state of affairs is the personal responsibility of the Archbishop of Boston, Cardinal Sean O'Malley."

-In June 2009, Caritas Christi, at O'Malley's insistence, terminated its partial ownership of Celticare.
+This tragic state of affairs is the personal responsibility of the Archbishop of Boston, Cardinal Sean O'Malley."In June 2009, Caritas Christi, at O'Malley's insistence, terminated its partial ownership of Celticare.
 O'Malley said:

 Anti-abortion activist groups varied in their responses.
 Some praised O'Malley's decision, but others continued to object that Caritas, as a participant in CommonwealthCare, is still required, even as it refuses to provide abortions, to engage in abortion referrals.